Voog/ecwid-voog-sync/README.md

 ```

 Deploy sript supports [RVM](https://rvm.io/) and [RBENV](https://github.com/sstephenson/rbenv) Ruby managers.
-RBENV is assumed as default.
+RBENV is used by default.
 When you use RVM in servers side, then you need to add additional environment variable to your deploy command:

 ```
 CAP_USE_RVM=true bundle exec cap my_shop:production check_write_permissions
 ```

+## Synchronization

+Products and product categories are updated periodically using cron task.
+See details in (see [config/schedule.rb](./config/schedule.rb) file.

+Products update check interval is 5 minutes, but products are updated only when something has been changed.
+Changes is detected by using cached information about last update and [Ecwid store update statistics endpoint](http://api.ecwid.com/#get-store-update-statistics).

+Produt is synchronized only when it has been changed.

+Once per day full synch is performed.

+### Webhooks

+This application supports also Ecwid webhooks to instantly synchronize updated and deleted products.
+Read more about how to [setup webhooks for Ecwid](http://api.ecwid.com/#what-is-webhook).